infinitylx/Go-Infinity-Space/content/fire-station/interesting-books.md

 ### From the editor

 Some guy (Sergey Kryzhanowsky during his week as @backenddeveloper on twitter) presents list of awesome IT related books.
-Not those shortlived *"Learn language in NaN days."*, but more philosophic and abstract like like *"the art of computer programing"* or *"algorithms"*.
+Not those shortlived *"Learn language in NaN days."*, but more philosophic and abstract books like *"the art of computer programing"* or *"algorithms"*.

 And here is my copy (if anything happens to the original my copy will survive).
 I have permission to do so 😉